WHEN THE FIRST DOMINO FALLS

 Have you ever played with dominoes as a kid?

 Long before I knew how to play the game properly, I didn’t care about rules or points.
-I stacked them into long winding paths across the floor—around corners, over books, across chairs.

 The more dominoes I had, the better.